Once you have set up your chart of accounts in QuickBooks Online, you can map the accounts to different payroll transaction types.

-When you map your default General Ledger accounts, you'll notice that there is an option to Split by location.
-This allows you to write a transaction line per location to the journal for the same account.
+When you map your default General Ledger accounts, you'll notice that there's an option to Split by location.
+This lets you write a transaction line per location to the journal for the same account.
 This is particularly useful if you're using locations, classes, or tracking categories in your specified accounting package.

-If you want to split your General Ledger by location and allocate the transactions to a different General Ledger account, you can define location specific accounts.
-These accounts will work in exactly the same way as the primary accounts, however they will only apply to the location they are specified for.
+If you want to split your General Ledger by location and allocate the transactions to a different General Ledger account, you can define location-specific accounts.
+These accounts will work in the same way as the primary accounts, however, they will only apply to the location they are specified for.

 If you have users that have multiple sets of location-specific accounts, it can be hard to find all the places an account is used.
 The Export Configuration feature adds an Excel spreadsheet to show which accounts are used across the whole chart of accounts.